 The school day

-Classes will be dismissed at 3.00pm.
-We ask that parents are prompt.
+At the end of the day, please enter through the green playground gate and follow the one-way-system rule, leaving the school through the purple gate by the school office.
+We ask that parents are prompt when collecting.
 The children are required to be picked up in person from their designated area by an adult, and not an older sibling currently in the school.
 Year 6 children are permitted to walk home as long as they have parental permission.

-If you are unavoidably delayed, please can you contact the office as soon as possible, and you will find your child in the main entrance hall when you arrive.
+If you are unavoidably delayed, please can you contact the office as soon as possible.
+We will keep your child safe in the office until you arrive.

 Playtimes & Lunches

-All pupils go out to play in the morning (from 10:15am to 10:30am).
-Year 6 pupils run a tuck shop where a piece of fruit or a healthy alternative can be purchased, otherwise children may bring in a healthy snack from home.
+All pupils go out to play in the morning (from 10:30am to 10:45am).
+Children may bring in a healthy snack from home.

 Absences and illness